-- Give participants 5 minutes to write questions about growing up and put it in the box.
+Now, give participants 5 minutes to write questions about 'growing up' usingslido.
 You can invite them by saying "In fact why don't we start now!"
 Say that they can start putting their questions right away but this does not mean they cannot put them in later.
+They can add their questions on the link within the same day based on their comfort.

-They can put in their questions whenever they feel comfortable. - If you feel that the participants are unsure about the activity, You can decide to leave it open and let them figure it out over time (which they will) or you can ask them guiding questions like "is there anything you are curious about your body?
-About any changes you are experiencing right now or that you have seen in your elder sibling?" - Inform the participants that while you will try to answer all the questions from the box at the beginning of each new session.
-There might be a few questions that will get answered as we move forward with the curriculum.
+- If you feel that the participants are unsure about the activity, You can decide to leave it open and let them figure it out over time (which they will) or you can ask them guiding questions like "is there anything you are curious about your body?
+About any changes you are experiencing right now or that you have seen in your elder sibling?" - Inform the participants that you will try to answer all the questions from the slido link at the beginning of each new session.
+But, there might be a few questions that will get answered as we move forward with the curriculum.